ggandor/lightspeed.nvim/README.md

 #### A note on the highlighting strategy

-Let's say you would like to jump to an `AB` pair, and you have already entered `A`, the first character of the search pattern.
+Let's say you would like to jump to an `A` `B` pair, and you have entered `A`, the first character of the search pattern.

+At that moment, all `A` `?` matches will be highlighted, in different manners according to the next step needed to be taken to reach them.

-If `jump_to_first_match` is on - the default setting -, then the directly reachable ones among the `AX` matches will be highlighted as they are (with white/black for dark/light themes, respectively).
-For these, it is enough to finish the pattern, i.e., type `B`, to land on the target.
+The directly reachable ones among the `A` `?` matches will be highlighted as they are (with white/black for dark/light themes, respectively).
+For those, it is enough to finish the pattern, i.e., type `?`, to land on the target.

-All other beacons on top of `A` `X` matches look like:
+All other beacons on top of `A` `?` matches look like:

-`X` `label`
+`?` `label`

-where the first field (the place of `X`, showing the character masked by the label) might be overlapped by the label of another match, and `label` itself might be a [shortcut](#shortcuts), with a filled background (the inverse of a regular label).
+where the first field (the place of `?`, showing the character masked by the label) might be overlapped by the label of another match, and `label` itself might be a [shortcut](#shortcuts), with a filled background (the inverse of a regular label).